Flutter CTO Report 2024

 What is .NET MAUI?

 .NET MAUI is an evolution of Xamarin from Microsoft, released in 2022.
-It's an open-source, cross-platform framework using C# and XAML for the development process that, compared to Flutter, has fewer platform options: iOS, Android, Windows and macOS.
+It's an open-source, popular cross-platform framework using C# and XAML for the development process that, compared to Flutter, has fewer platform options: iOS, Android, Windows and macOS.

 Flutter vs. .NET MAUI: Performance